Education in the United Kingdom: Entry qualifications

+In 2023, most students who sat for GCSEs undertook 9 subjects.
+In 2023, the most common combination of three subjects that was undertaken by students included: 1) English Language, 2) English Literature and 3) Mathematics, with 61.2% of students studying these three subjects in combination.

-Students who sit for GCSEs usually take 9 or more subjects, requiring 20 to 25 examinations.
-Most students take Maths, English literature, English language and double science, totalling 5 GCSEs, plus a variety of other subjects.
-Sitting at the exam culminates the end of 11 years of mandatory education.
-A General Certificate of Secondary Education (GCSE) is awarded for each subject passed and World Education Services issues a high school diploma after the evaluation of a minimum of three GCSEs.
-Pre-university education in the United Kingdom is a two-year senior secondary programme that leads to a new round of examinations, the General Certificate of Education, Advanced Level (also known as GCE A-levels).
-As with the GCSE, students who sit for the exam choose the subjects and the number of examinations (the average number taken is three).
+Sitting the exam represents the end of 11 years of mandatory education.
+A General Certificate of Secondary Education (GCSE), or Higher in Scotland, is awarded for each subject passed and World Education Services issues a high school diploma after the evaluation of a minimum of three GCSEs.
+Pre-university education in the United Kingdom is a two-year senior secondary programme that leads to a new round of examinations, the General Certificate of Education, Advanced Level (A-levels), or the Advanced Highers in Scotland.
+As with the GCSE, students who sit for the exam choose the subjects and the number of advanced examinations.
+In 2022, students who sat for A-Levels averagely undertook 2.64 subjects.
 WES awards undergraduate credit based on the nature and number of subjects passed.
 Each university has their own set of admission policies and the minimum entry requirements for each particular higher education programme that they offer.
-The General Certificate of Education Advanced Level (GCE "A Levels") is an entry qualification for universities in the United Kingdom and many other universities across the world.
+The A-Level is an entry qualification for universities in the United Kingdom and many other universities across the world.
 Students that are interested in pursuing higher education will usually enrol in pre-university and further education programmes.
-Similarly, with the GCSE, students who take the exam choose their subjects of interest and the number of examinations.
-Most students take three subjects on average and the WES grants undergraduate credit based on the nature and number of subjects passed.
-Bachelor's degrees at the bare minimum typically require two to three GCE A Level passes, and a minimum number of GCSE passes with a grade C or above.